nextprocurement/NP-Company-Process/README.md

 ### app/src

-It contains various functionalities of the application, divided into companies, nif_validation, and utils.
+It contains various functionalities of the application, divided into companies, nif_validation, ute_resolver, and utils.

 #### companies